Which breed of dog does NEADS train most often?

 Most of the Service Dogs that NEADS trains are purchased from breeders; some are donated to us.
 Much of the work of a Service Dog involves retrieving or a retrieving-related skill, so we most often work with Labrador Retrievers.
 Occasionally, we work with Golden Retrievers.
 In contrast to Hearing Dogs, successful Service Dogs wait until they receive a command before they perform a skill.
 Service Dogs are laid back and eager to please.
 More information about our dogs

-Are male or female dogs better to train for Assistance Dog work?
+Are male or female dogs better to train for Service Dog work?

 NEADS trains both male and female dogs of all shapes and sizes.
 All NEADS dogs are spayed or neutered.

-At what age can a dog start learning to be an Assistance Dog?
+At what age can a dog start learning to be an Service Dog?

 NEADS dogs wear something around their nose.
 What is that?

-How much does it cost to train an Assistance Dog?
+How much does it cost to train an Service Dog?

-It costs NEADS more than $25,000 to acquire, raise, train and match an Assistance Dog.
+It costs NEADS more than $25,000 to acquire, raise, train and match an Service Dog.
 We ask clients to help us fundraise a portion of that cost to offset the expenses.
-More information about fundraising for an Assistance Dog
+More information about fundraising for an Service Dog

-How does somebody get an Assistance Dog from NEADS?
+How does somebody get an Service Dog from NEADS?

-How long does it take for someone to get an Assistance Dog?
+How long does it take for someone to get an Service Dog?

 NEADS dogs are trained to meet the needs of the individual the dog is matched with.
 We must identify which dog has the skills and temperament for each applicant -- this process ensures a successful and lasting partnership.
 Therefore, the wait time varies depending on whether we have a dog that meets the needs of the applicant.
 The best way to find out how long an applicant will wait for a dog is to contact our staff.